cmein/Seer/ssri-seer/README.md

 Accepted arguments:
 	<pre>
 		feeds => returns all feeds with their id, category, url, and number of entries blacklist => returns all blacklist words
-	feed [ID] => returns all entries for a feed with the given [ID] and total number of entries word [WORD] => returns the full stat history for the given [WORD] categories => returns all categories with feeds, number of feeds, and number of words update => updates all feeds, returns how many entries were added spawn => will create the database & populate with categories, feeds, and blacklist items migrate => will update the database with newly added feeds or blacklist items
+	feed [ID] => returns all entries for a feed with the given [ID] and total number of entries word [WORD] => returns the full stat history for the given [WORD] categories => returns all categories with feeds, number of feeds, and number of words category [NAME] [RESULTS] => returns the most frequently appearing words for the [NAME] category, limited by [RESULTS] (optional, default returns 100 results) update => updates all feeds, returns how many entries were added spawn => will create the database & populate with categories, feeds, and blacklist items migrate => will update the database with newly added feeds or blacklist items